Let your food be your medicine

 Scrambled eggs sprinkled with parsley.

-On Saturday you've got a little extra time to commit to your new found goal in life; "let your food be your medicine, and let your medicine be your food," said Hippocrates.
-He too knew the importance of repetition.
+On Saturday you've got a little extra time to commit to your newfound goal in life.
+"Let your food be your medicine," said Hippocrates.

-Perhaps a big fruit salad with all your favourites; I'm a fan of enjoying what's in season, rather than what's imported from distant lands.
+Perhaps a big fruit salad with all your favourites would make a great start; I am a fan of enjoying what's in season, rather than what has been imported from distant lands.

 And you've definitely got time to make that easy sourdough bread recipe; it takes only five minutes after all.
 Remember the buzzword?
-Slow food made fast.
+Slow food, made fast is our slogan.

 • Cup of filter coffee; perhaps a slow second.
 Always before the meal if you have any problems with heartburn.